HippoCampusRobotics/fav_docs/tutorials/ros_names_and_namespaces.rst

 *******

 You will only work with a single robot.
-Still, it is nice to have things clean and start everything at least in the :file:`bluerov00` namespace.
+Still, it is nice to keep things clean and tidy.
+We will start everything in the :file:`bluerov00` namespace.

 .. note::
    If you have a controller subscribing to a setpoint topic, it might be a good idea to use a private name ``'~/setpoint'``.